 Watch out for:

 - Anyone asking you to pay them before meeting

 - Inflexibility about meeting location suggestions

-Schools which offer free laptops are usually able to do so because their tuition is high.
+Schools that offer free laptops are usually able to do so because their tuition is high.
 In other words, it’s a small cost to them to acquire a new student.

 To be fair, it’s true that higher-priced schools often do offer attractive aid packages.
 This net price tool can help you understand if a private school may offer you a better overall deal than a state school with lower tuition.
-(I have close friends for whom this was the case.)

 If you do want to get a free laptop, there may be a few different ways.
 However, you have to be persistent and be willing to spend a few hours searching around.